 The deputies of Congress leave Chilpancingo for Tlacotepec.

-Miguel Domínguez again asks the viceroy to allow him to separate from the office of mayor in order to legally defend his wife.
+Miguel Domínguez again asks the viceroy to allow him to separate from the office of mayor to legally defend his wife.

 Josefa Ortiz asks for an audience with Viceroy Calleja and complains about the humiliating and scandalous way she was led from Querétaro to Mexico.
 She argues that she was not informed of the reasons for her arrest.